Ground Rent issues in Long Leases

 Prospective flat buyers and mortgage lenders will be more concerned than previously about the amount of ground rent payable and the frequency and amount of any ground rent increases.

-Mortgage lenders’ criteria for rent clauses in residential leases have changed in recent years in view of paragraph 3A of Schedule 1 to the Housing Act 1988, which provides that if ground rent payable under a Lease exceeds £1,000.00 per annum in Greater London (£400.00 per annum elsewhere), the Lease becomes an Assured Tenancy under the Housing Act 1980.
+Mortgage lenders’ criteria for rent clauses in residential leases have changed in recent years in view of Section 127 of the Housing Act 1980, which provides that if ground rent payable under a Lease exceeds £1,000.00 per annum in Greater London (£400.00 per annum elsewhere), the Lease becomes an Assured Tenancy under the Housing Act 1980.
 Failure to pay ground rent under an Assured Tenancy entitles the Landlord to repossess the flat under a Court Order and forfeit the Lease without giving mortgage lenders the opportunity to pay the rent to protect their security.

 On a statutory lease extension under the Leasehold Reform, Housing and Urban Development Act 1993, the ground rent will drop to £0 (“a peppercorn”) but the flatowner must compensate the Landlord for the loss of ground rent for the rest of the lease term. e.g Assuming a lease originally for 125 years with 85 years remaining, starting rent of £100 per annum, the total remaining ground rent is: